SimranMakhija7/blog/content/blog-temp/developblog-day2/index.md

 1. Now, sign in to [GitHub](https://github.com/) and [create a new empty repository](https://docs.github.com/en/get-started/quickstart/create-a-repo).
 Copy the link to the repo.
 For example: _https://github.com/SimranMakhija7/blog_
 1. In your terminal, in your local repository, run the following command to link to GitHub repo:

    `git remote add origin {repo-link}`

-Here, replace the {repo-link} with the link copied in the previous step.
+   Here, replace the {repo-link} with link copied in the previous step.

 1. Push the initial commit to GitHub using the command `git push -u origin main`.